wearsunscreen/viple/README.md

 - Test the game on different platforms for compatibility

 ## Refactoring
+- change functions that take level pointers and change to level methods
 - Isolate ebiten code from game logic
 - Make Grid a package

 ## Known Defects
+- mixing d and v can get the end level confused.

 ## Contributing
 Contributions to Viple are welcome!
 Want to add a new level?
 Found a bug?
 Have ideas for improvements?
 Open an issue or submit a pull request on the project's GitLab repository.